canonical/operator/README.md

 Then you can try `./run_tests`, it should all go green.

-For improved performance on the tests, you will ensure that you have PyYAML installed with the correct extensions:
+For improved performance on the tests, ensure that you have PyYAML installed with the correct extensions:

     apt-get install libyaml-dev